 When reporting fraud or wrong-doing, you are not required to provide your name, address, or any other information that may identify you.

-Under the Freedom of Information and Protection of Privacy Act and the Workplace Safety and Insurance Act any information you provide (other than information that identifies you) may be released to people including, but not limited to, the person with a workplace injury or illness, their employer as well as both of their representatives.
+Under the Freedom of Information and Protection of Privacy Act and the Workplace Safety and Insurance Act, any information you provide may be released to the person/business/health care provider you are making allegations against, including their employer, representatives and law enforcement agencies.

 Is my identity protected if I send you an email?